dpraul/genres-are-cool/README.md

 ## 4. Graphs

 Running `python run.py graph` will generate graphs for the data.
-What follows uses the `tagtraum_cd2c` dataset.

-Here is the genre distribution of the data:
+It will also prepare CSV data for TensorFlow.

+Some multipliers are specified in `genres.features.MULTIPLIERS` to scale all the data to around the same range (somewhere in the power of 10^2).
+This is done so the classifier performs better

+### `tagtraum_cd2c` dataset
+#### Sample data:

 | class 	| genre      	| count 	|
 |-------	|------------	|-------	|